ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch10.md

 training.](../images/ch10-fig02.png){#fig:ch10-fig02}

-To create reproducible training runs, we must seed the random gen- Â erator before training with dropout (analogous to seeding the random generator before initializing the model weights).
+To create reproducible training runs, we must seed the random gen- erator before training with dropout (analogous to seeding the random generator before initializing the model weights).
 During inference, we need to disable dropout to guarantee deterministic results.
 Each deep learning framework has a specific setting for that purposeâ€"a PyTorch